Melissa Errico: Writing

-Philanthropy
+Philanthropy and nonprofit work

-Errico founded the Bowery Babes in 2005, and continues to serve in an advisory capacity.
-She performed at Merkin Concert Hall in June 2015 to support the Ali Forney Center, which assists homeless LGBT youth.
+Errico performed at Merkin Concert Hall in June 2015 to support the Ali Forney Center, which assists homeless LGBT youth.
 She has supported the non-profit arts organization Sing For Hope and non-profit camp SAY, for children who stutter.
 Errico appeared in Take Me to the World: A Sondheim 90th Birthday Celebration, a fundraiser for Artists Striving To End Poverty (ASTEP) in April 2020.

+Bowery Babes

+In 2006, Errico founded Bowery Babes, a New York-based mothers’ network that later became a 501(c)(3) nonprofit organization.
+Originating from a prenatal yoga group, the organization grew to more than 5,000 members and provided community resources and peer support concerning breastfeeding, postpartum depression, sleep, relationships and other issues affecting new parents.
+The group also organized children’s events and participated in relief efforts following Hurricane Sandy.
+In 2026, after 20 years of operation, Bowery Babes concluded its activities and marked its closure with a $20,000 donation to the Scarlett Fund for pediatric cancer research at Memorial Sloan Kettering Cancer Center.